10xcoding/STATapp-WebApp/README.md

 ### Installation

-Follow installation instructions for the [back end](https://github.com/ffanizza10xcoding/STATapp-BackEnd).
+Follow installation instructions for the [back-end](https://github.com/ffanizza10xcoding/STATapp-BackEnd).

-Clone or copy the contents of the front end repository into any directory of the main "Content" folder of the SAP HANA Web-based Development Workbench.
+Clone or copy the contents of the front-end repository into any directory of the main "Content" folder of the SAP HANA Web-based Development Workbench.

 ## Using STAT